code4recovery/online-meeting-list/README.md

 ## Technical Overview

 This project is written in [TypeScript](https://www.typescriptlang.org/) and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 UI elements by [Chakra](https://chakra-ui.com/).
-Uses [Moment.js](https://momentjs.com) for time conversions and [React Infinite Scroller](https://cassetterocks.github.io/react-infinite-scroller) for rendering performance.
+It uses [Moment.js](https://momentjs.com) for time conversions and [React Infinite Scroller](https://cassetterocks.github.io/react-infinite-scroller) for rendering performance.